The Gist of Hooks

 The main problem with classes is just that they’re a weird meme from the 90s that never paid enough rent to stay around as long as it did.
 Now we basically know, intuitively, that objects should either own state or contain business logic, but probably not both.
 There are probably a bunch of other ways of structuring programs that didn’t win out, historically, but are just as good.

-Javascript’s version of classes in particular sucks, due to two obvious problems.
-One is that the spread operation {...object}
+Javascript’s version of classes in particular sucks more than most (e.g. Java) , due to two obvious problems.

-doesn’t work on classes, because it only works on fields and arrow functions (defined on an object itself) but not on methods (!) or static fields, because those are defined on the prototype.
-This means that either spreads and classes shouldn’t exist in the same language, or, they shouldn’t work together.
-But they do; they just give the wrong answer.
-The other issue is, of course, the traumatic experience of this
+One is that the spread syntax {...object} doesn’t work like it should, because it only works on fields and arrow functions (defined on an object itself) but not on methods (!) or static fields, because those are defined on the prototype.
+This means that either spreads and classes shouldn’t exist in the same language, or, they should work together.
+But having them exist and also not work is just a footgun.
+And because of how they’re designed they’re also never going to work.
+(Basically they need to copy the prototype also, but it’s never going to be able to be done because it won’t be backwards-compatible with the current implementation.
+I cannot imagine why they did it this way.)

-all over the place if you ever actually use methods.
+The other issue is, of course, the traumatic experience of this, and the need for .bind(this) all over the place if you ever actually use methods.

 Presumably the reason that classes were appealing to early React is that they sorta specify a ‘type’ for a component.
 There’s a list of abstract methods that you can implement.
 Fine, another side-effect of the neverending farce that is languages without static typing.

 Really seeing that hooks are good is just about letting go of the idea that there’s something fundamental about classes.
-Classes are just a thing someone made up.
-They’re pretty shitty.
-So one should at least entertain alternatives.
+It turns out that classes are just a thing someone made up and they’re pretty shitty, so one should at least entertain alternatives.
 And then the first time you need a component to do more than two things to manage itself and you can just call into more hooks to do it, you’ll be sold.
-I don’t think hooks are what programming is going to look like in fifty years, but it’s going to look more like hooks than classes.
-Sheesh.

 3. How hooks work

-hook, to illustrate how it works.
-This example code is not literally how they’re implemented; I haven’t gone to look how they’re actually implemented at all.
+Here we’ll sketch out the backend for a simple useState() hook.
+This example is not literally how they’re implemented, in fact, I haven’t gone to look how they’re actually implemented at all.
 But it is, in some sense, isomorphic to it, and it’s a plenty-good mental model for working with hooks in your day-to-day.

 Hooks are implemented by setting global state before running a component and unsetting it afterwards, such that each component gets access to some local state without having to actually make a closure over it.
 Like so: